Sandvich/ship-scroller/README.md

 As of yet, barely anything is decided about the game.
 Watch this space!

 ## Licensing
 The code is released under the Apache 2.0 license.
-The assets (artwork, music etc) are licensed under CC-BY 4.0 International.<br>
+The assets (artwork, music etc) are licensed under CC-BY 4.0 International, except those listed under attributions.txt (see the links for their licenses).<br>
 Copies of both licenses are available in in the repo.